 Using Conky Manager

-Conky Manager is basically like using any other theme manager that you may have used on any other OS, such as Android.
+Conky Manager is basically like using any other theme manager you may have used on any other OS, such as Android.
 It comes with 13 pre-installed themes, for now, the number may increase in the future.
 Previously it used to be 11.
 Conky manager

 Ubuntu 18.04 desktop widgets